 We have an approved list of stations that the college use, if your nearest home station is NOT listed then please select the closest one.
 BCoT cannot support additional funding towards the costs of any unapproved station ticket costs.

-The tickets are scholarly tickets so are only available from Monday to Friday TERM TIME ONLY between the approved station and Basingstoke
+The tickets are scholarly tickets so are only available from Monday to Friday TERM TIME ONLY between the approved station and Basingstoke.

 You will need to purchase a passport sized photo (printed not electronic) so that it can be attached to the required SWR photocard, we cannot issue the season ticket without this photocard so any delay in providing the photo may result in the college not releasing the pass.